-Rhinoplasty (also knows as nose job) is an operation undertaken to change the shape of the nose.
-This can be performed for functional or cosmetic reasons.
+Rhinoplasty (nose surgery; also commonly known as a nose job) is an operation undertaken to change the shape of the nose.
+This can include parts like the nose bridge or nose tip (nasal tip).
+The nose surgery be performed for functional reasons or as a cosmetic surgery.

-A functional septorhinoplasty is performed to improve the breathing passage of the patient.
-These are usually necessary when the nasal valves are narrow and needs correction.
+Functional nose surgery rhinoplasty (septorhinoplasty) is performed to improve the breathing passage of the patient.
+These are usually necessary when the nasal valves are narrow and need correction.
 If there is a crooked nose affecting the nasal passage, this can also be corrected at the same time.

 See Book Chapter published by Dr. Dennis Chua on “Correcting the Post-traumatic Nasal Deformities Facial Plastic Surgery (Thieme)” June 2015

-This is usually performed under general anesthesia.
-Rhinoplasty can be performed via an open approach (which includes a small scar on the lowest part of the nose) or via an endonasal approach (scarless) approach.
+This is usually performed under general anaesthesia.
+Nose Surgery (rhinoplasty) can be performed via an open approach (which includes a small scar on the lowest part of the nose) or via an endonasal approach (closed rhinoplasty or scarless) approach.
 Dr. Dennis Chua is proficient in both techniques and can advise you accordingly.

 Refer to videos on the right.